ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/session/how-to/get-entity-id.java.markdown

-# Session : How to get entity Id?
+# Session: How to get entity Id?

 Entities does not have to contain Id property or field.
 In case of such an entity and a need of knowing under what Id it is stored on server `getDocumentId` method has been created.